MicrosoftDocs/learn/learn-pr/iot/manage-azure-iot-hub-with-metrics-alerts/includes/6-exercise-test-metrics-alerts.md

 ## Test the HTTP trigger fires

 1. In the IoT portal, go to the **Monitoring / Alerts** page.
-The message should change from **All is good!**, to a table showing the status of the alerts received.
+The default message should change to a table showing the status of the alerts received.

     [![Screenshot showing the alert summary table in the IoT Hub dashboard](../media/metrics-alerts-first-alert.png)](../media/metrics-alerts-first-alert.png#lightbox)